 The Colorado Charter Schools Act allows the local school board to determine the date by which charter school applications must be admitted.
-The date shall be any day between August 15 and October 1.
+The date shall be any day between August 15 and October 1 of that school year.
 Charter school law requires the local school board to rule on the charter application within 75 days.
 CSI must rule on applications within 60 days.
 Charter applicants will need to check with the appropriate school district or CSI for their application deadline.

 Who will review the charter school application?

 For charter applications submitted to a local school district, the Charter Schools Act [C.R.S.
 22-30.5-107 (1.5)] requires the school district’s accountability committee to review charter school applications.
 The review team must include 1) a person with a demonstrated knowledge of charter schools and 2) a parent of a charter school student, or a parent of a public school student should there not be a charter school in that school district.
 The school district may also choose to have their various departments review the application.
 The school district board of education reviews the application prior to its decision to approve or deny the application.